vadkutsen/hotskills-tron/README.md

 ## Prepare the client
 1. Replace the cotract address in the utils/constants.js with the new deployed one
-2. Replace conractABI.json with the contract json from smart_contract/artifacts/contracts/{your_contract}/{your_contract}.json
+2. Replace conractABI.json with the contract abi json

 ## Run client
 Run `yarn dev` at the client directory to run the client locally